ByxkDev/Frostbite-3/README.md

 :42127
 ```

-The game server listens on:
+The Blaze Server listens on:

 ```text
 :33152